spencerharris63/FlexNav/README.md

 An array is commonly used in conjunction with loops.

-We will loop through our data array and se an if statement in order to find a match for our type variable.
+We will loop through our data array using an if statement in order to find a match for our type variable.

 ```js
 function setContentAccordingToHash() {